Get Your Family Dispute Case Packet — Private, Fast, Affordable

 - Child and Family Services: Support organizations to assist in child custody planning and counseling.

-- Legal Aid Organizations: Providing guidance for those with limited financial means.
+- Legal Aid Organizations: Providing guidance for those at a local employer means.

 For more information on family dispute resolution services in Lees Summit, visit BMA Law, which offers expertise in arbitration and legal guidance.